At the store, my wife likes to randomly snatch things off shelves.

 “Enough to water them?”

 The thing is, I hate plastic plants.
 I hate “plastic” anything.
-I don’t so much dislike the material as I resent the fact that it often poses as something else.
-In my humble opinion, a thing should be what it is, rather than be made to look like something it is not.
+I don’t so much dislike the material as I resent it posing as something else.
+In my humble opinion, a thing should be what it is rather than pretend to be what it is not.

 So much of our modern world is like that.
 We have plastic plants, electric fireplaces and fake stone exteriors.
 Why can’t things be what they are?

-What worries me the most is that we have become conditioned to it.
+What worries me is that we have become conditioned to it.
 We accept fake things, knowing they are fake.

 Our cars have naugahyde seats and ersatz wood paneling.
 Our restaurants serve artificial creamer and imitation crab meat.
 Heck, even the food we eat isn’t necessarily food.
 Ice cream is routinely thickened with Bentonite, which I hate to tell you — is clay.